-No. Before the procedure, numbing anaesthetic drops are placed in the eyes, rendering the surgery itself virtually painless.
+No. Before the procedure, numbing anesthetic drops are placed in the eyes, rendering the surgery itself virtually painless.

 Laser vision correction is extremely safe.
 Less than two percent of cases report minor complications, including over- or under-correction, infection and inflammation.
 These are treatable in our offices.

 The physical results are permanent and statistics show that most patients remain stable after 10 years.
 However, the eyes can still change with time, and laser corrective surgery does not affect a number of visual conditions associated with age.

-Laser PRK, LASIK and NO-CUT are all outpatient procedures, which means you’ll spend around an hour at the surgeon’s office and walk out afterwards.
+Our NO-CUT procedure is an outpatient procedures, which means you’ll spend around an hour at the surgeon’s office and walk out afterwards.
 Someone else should drive you home, since your vision might be a little blurry right after surgery.
 The procedure itself is brief and painless.
-Dr. Goldberg will place anaesthetic drops in your eye to eliminate any discomfort.
-LASIK and NO-CUT patients typically report little or no discomfort following their treatment.
+Dr. Goldberg will place anesthetic drops in your eye to eliminate any discomfort.
+NO-CUT patients typically report little or no discomfort following their treatment.
 With NO CUT there may be some discomfort.
 Medication is supplied to relieve any post-operative irritation.

 Avoid swimming for one week.
-If you’ve had LASIK, avoid contact sports that could result in eye injury for one month.
-If you’ve had NO-CUT, you can resume contact sports immediately.
+After you’ve had NO-CUT, you can resume contact sports typically after 1 week.

 Yes.
 Most patients choose to have both eyes treated during the same surgery.
 This is especially convenient for patients visiting from out-of-town.